eluv-io/elv-dapp-sample/README.md

 ### Explanation of the controls

-- Sign: Simply sign a message, a primitive to prove ownership or provence
+- Sign: Sign a message, a primitive to prove ownership or provence

 - Verify NFT ownership:
    - verify ownership of an Eluvio NFT (demo or main net)
    - Use a cross-chain oracle query to check for ownership on the flow blockchain
-   - Use a cross-chain oracle query to check for ownership on an ethereum blockchain
+   - Use a cross-chain oracle query to check for ownership on an external EVM blockchain

-- Embed gated content: This is used to show how to embed streaming content
+- Embed gated content: used to show how to simplify the embedding of fabric streaming content

 - User Methods: calls that get info on the currently logged-in user